It's the "backstory" that makes Grace Livingston Hill's books come alive...

-In the pages of her books you'll find accounts of colonial life and stories from the western frontier; families surviving (and sometimes thriving) during the Great Depression, tales of road houses, prohibition, and temperance, stories shedding light on tenement life and sweatshops, and quite a few books dealing with life on the homefront and in the trenches during World War I and II.
-Grace points her readers to the ultimate solution to every problem—salvation through Jesus Christ and walking with HIm through all of life's tragedies and triumphs
+In the pages of her books you'll find accounts of life in the 19th century and stories from the days of the western frontier; families surviving (and sometimes thriving) during the Great Depression, tales of road houses, prohibition, and temperance, stories shedding light on tenement life and sweatshops, and quite a few books dealing with life on the homefront and in the trenches during World War I and II.
+Grace points her readers to the ultimate solution to every problem—salvation through Jesus Christ and walking with HIm through all of life's tragedies and triumphs.

-Most Grace Livingston Hill books are written with the Gospel message woven into the story, but along with that came lots of practical advice.
+Most Grace Livingston Hill books are written with the Gospel message woven into the story, but along with that came lots of practical advice for living.

 Through her characters, Grace teaches us about everyday things like housekeeping, menu planning, cooking, and caring for the sick; how to act and dress like a lady, regardless of the decade; making over dresses and hats as fashions change; the importance of beautiful surroundings and how to create something out of nothing to make even the simplest home more pleasant; and, most importantly, how to see God's handiwork in our everyday lives.